OCR ↗︎

 - Furthermore, Kant claims that lying is not universalizable – so lying is always wrong, no matter the situation.
 This is another reason that telling the truth during whistleblowing is morally right.

-Sweatshops
+AO2: Sweatshops

-- They are the consequence of globalisation.
+A consequence of globalisation.

-- They are typically what people whistleblow about.
+What people whistleblow about.

 - However, if we force a business to lose profit to do that, it would also lose its incentive to open a factory in the developing country in the first place.